Connect Charter School: Today

 Currently, CCS has over 50 staff members, including janitorial staff, technical staff, office attendants, and those in charge of publications.

 Technology

 CCS maintains a 1-to-1 student to computer ratio, and it finished the transition from a Windows to a Mac base in the beginning of the 2006–2007 school year.
 Due to an Emerging Technologies grant from Alberta Education, in the 2006–2007 and 2007–2008 school years, each student received their own Apple MacBook.
-Students continue to be provided an iPad as part of their enrichment fees and the school's efforts to integrate technology into what it calls "inquiry-based learning".
+Students continue to be provided an iPad as part of their enrichment fees and the school's efforts to integrate technology into inquiry-based learning.

 All CCS classrooms are equipped with SMART board technology, and every classroom has a NEC projector and a screen.
 Classes use SMART boards for creative math and science debates/discussions.

 The Macintosh move was made to fully integrate Apple's Ecosystem into the CCS technology to have more control and surveillance over the students.